FAQ

 How do I buy more tokens?

-Use the Buy Tokens link on the pricing page or inside SkyVault.
-Checkout is handled by Stripe.
-Use the token account email provided during onboarding so the purchase can be matched correctly, then return to SkyVault and click Check License.
+Contact SkyVault to buy tokens.
+Use the token account email provided during onboarding so the purchase can be matched correctly.
+After the tokens are added, return to SkyVault and click Check License.
 Account email changes are handled by SkyVault support.

 What does a typical customer job cost?